-An annual unappropriated budget is adopted for the General Fund by the District's Board of Directors.
+An annual unappropriated budget is adopted for the combined General Fund and Debt Service Fund by the District's Board of Commissioners.
 The budget is prepared using the same method of accounting as for financial reporting.
-The original General Fund budget for the current year was amended.
-The Schedule of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual - All Combined Governmental Funds presents the original and revised budget amounts, if revised, compared to the actual amounts of revenues and expenditures for the current year.
+The original combined General Fund and Debt Service Fund budget for the current year was amended.
+The Schedule of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual - All Combined Governmental Funds presents the original and revised budget amounts, compared to the actual amounts of revenues and expenditures for the current year.